FAQ - TITLE IX POLICY AND PROCEDURES

 If you want to pursue a criminal complaint now or in the future, physical evidence of a criminal sexual assault must be collected from the alleged victim’s person within 120 hours, though evidence can often be obtained from towels, sheets, clothes, etc. for much longer periods of time.
 Public Safety can assist you with the collection of evidence and/or provide information about the collection of evidence.
-If you believe you have been a victim of a criminal sexual assault, you should go to the hospital emergency room (Newton Wellesley Hospital in Newton or Beth Israel Deaconess Hospital in Needham) before washing yourself or your clothing.
+If you believe you have been a victim of a criminal sexual assault, you should go to the hospital emergency room (Newton-Wellesley Hospital in Newton or Beth Israel Deaconess Hospital in Needham) before washing yourself or your clothing.
 You can request a Sexual Assault Nurse Examiner (SANE) at the hospital who is usually on call 24 hours a day, 7 days per week.
 A victim advocate from the Boston Area Rape Crisis Center (BARCC; 1-800-841-8371) can also accompany you to the hospital and law enforcement or Public Safety can provide transportation.
 You can also request that a Peer Advocate for Sexual Respect accompany you to the hospital.
-If a victim goes to the hospital, local police will be called, but s/he is not obligated to talk to the police or to pursue prosecution.
-Having the evidence collected in this manner will help to keep all options available to a victim, but will not obligate him/her to any course of action.
-Collecting evidence can assist the authorities in pursuing criminal charges, should the victim decide later to exercise their right to do so.
+If an alleged victim goes to the hospital, local police will be called, but they are not obligated to talk to the police or to pursue prosecution.
+Having the evidence collected in this manner will help to keep all options available to an alleged victim, but will not obligate them to any course of action.
+Collecting evidence can assist the authorities in pursuing criminal charges, should the alleged victim decide later to exercise their right to do so.

-Will a victim be sanctioned when reporting a sexual misconduct policy violation if he/she has illegally used drugs or alcohol?
+Will an alleged victim be sanctioned when reporting a sexual misconduct policy violation if they have illegally used drugs or alcohol?

 Whenever possible the college will respond educationally rather than punitively to the illegal use of drugs and/or alcohol.
-The seriousness of sexual misconduct is a major concern and the college does not want any of the circumstances (i.e. drug or alcohol use) to inhibit the reporting of sexual misconduct.
+The seriousness of sexual misconduct is a major concern and the college does not want any of the circumstances (i.e. drug or alcohol use) to inhibit the reporting of sexual misconduct and gender-based discrimination.

-Will the use of drugs or alcohol affect the outcome of a sexual misconduct complaint?
+Will the use of drugs or alcohol affect the outcome of a sexual misconduct or a gender-based discrimination complaint?

-The use of alcohol and/or drugs by either party will not diminish the accused individual’s responsibility.
+The use of alcohol and/or drugs by either party will not diminish the respondent's responsibility.
 On the other hand, alcohol and/or drug use is likely to affect the complainant’s memory and, therefore, may affect the outcome of the complaint.
-A person bringing a complaint of sexual misconduct must either remember the alleged incident or have sufficient circumstantial evidence, physical evidence and/or witnesses to prove his/her complaint.
+A person bringing a complaint of sexual misconduct or gender-based discrimination must either remember the alleged incident or have sufficient circumstantial evidence, physical evidence and/or witnesses to prove his/her complaint.
 If the complainant does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the accused without further corroborating information.
-Use of alcohol and/or drugs will never excuse a violation by an accused individual.
+Use of alcohol and/or drugs will never excuse a violation by the respondent.

 What should I do if I am uncertain about what happened?

-If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the college’s sexual misconduct policy, you should contact the institution’s Title IX Coordinator, a Student Affairs staff member, a Resident Resource, and/or a Peer Advocate for Sexual Respect to discuss the situation.
+If you believe that you have experienced sexual misconduct or gender-based discrimination, but are unsure of whether it was a violation of the college’s sexual misconduct and gender-based discrimination policy, you should contact the institution’s Title IX Coordinator, a Student Affairs staff member (StAR), a Resident Resource (R2), and/or a Peer Advocate for Sexual Respect (PA) to discuss the situation.
 Any of these individuals can help you define and clarify the event and advise you of your options.
 Please keep in mind that most of these individuals are required to report at least the basics of what they learn to the Title IX Coordinator.
 The only completely confidential resources are clergy, mental health providers, Health Services staff, and attorneys.
-One confidential resource that might be helpful in sorting through what happened is the Boston Area Rape Crisis Center (1-800-841-8371).
+One off-campus confidential resource that might be helpful in sorting through what happened is the Boston Area Rape Crisis Center (1-800-841-8371).
 Peer Advocates for Sexual Respect are trained to be confidential but may have to contact a member of the college staff if they are concerned that a student might harm themselves and/or others.